Manh4real/mock-tiktok/README.md

 # This is a mock Tiktok web app

-✅ Submit Form Login with Phone, Code
+Note: Login with Phone, Code

-# Current Work (25 Aug, 2022)
+# Current Work (1 Sep, 2022)

-- Update Profile page, Search page
+- Video details ✅
-- Replace JSON Server with real API
+- update profile: avatar, name, bio (username just for illustration) ✅
-- Follow, unfollow manipulation
+- upload video ✅
-- Login, Register (email & password)
+- comment on a video
-- Logout
+- delete own's comment, like a comment